 Hepatitis B is preventable with a vaccine that has been available for over 20 years.
 The vaccine provides an easy and effective method for preventing Hepatitis B Virus (HBV) infection and its deadly implications.
-All people, including children, adolescents and adults should be vaccinated provided they are not already chronically infected with HBV.

 If both your blood tests (HBsAg and anti-HBs) are negative, you have not been infected with hepatitis B nor are you protected.
 Get vaccinated to protect yourself.

 Screening before vaccination is vital, as vaccination cannot cure hepatitis B if you are already infected.

 Getting vaccinated for hepatitis B is now more convenient than ever.